Books

 Fifteen hundred years is a long time to nurse a grudge.
 The fae remember every slight.

-Reader favorites for comfort rereads, reading slumps, and when you need a book that feels like coming home to chaos.
+Reader favorites for comfort rereads, reading slumps, and when you need a book that feels like coming home.
 Every book has explicit heat, found family bonds, and heroines old enough to know better who fall anyway.

-You’ll love this if you like: fae romance with teeth, cursed heroes who fall first, competent heroines aged 25+, Celtic and Norse mythology woven in, found family that would commit crimes for each other
+You’ll love this if you like: fae romance with teeth, cursed heroes who fall first, competent heroines aged 25+, Celtic and Norse mythology woven in, found family that just keeps growing.

 Tropes: fated mates, enemies-to-lovers, grumpy/sunshine, captor/captive, cursed hero, touch her and die, he falls first, only soft for her, fae bargains, found family